 Obviously, you can make chicken salad, turkey salad, or even diced ham salad and serve it over lettuce or in a sandwich, but our fav is what you girls dubbed “steak paste.”
 While not a very flattering name, it is an accurate description.
 If you have leftover steak, dice it small and add diced pickles, hard boiled egg, mayo and seasoning to taste.
 This can be served on toast, but its particularly good with crackers.

-The key here is do not be discouraged when you have leftover but aren’t in the mood to eat them.
+The key here is do not be discouraged when you have leftovers but aren’t in the mood to eat them.
 If you think about it, you can probably turn them into an even better meal on Day 2.

 Love you!